cfantasia/CMGWPrimeGroup/doc/README.txt

 The macro will compile and load the following files (directory: UserCode/CMGWPrimeGroup/root_macros):

-(pre-a) run.C
+(a) run.C

 The driver that runs the rest of the functions.

-Flag #1: "detector_conditions";
-Set to 1 (IDEAL) or 2 (50 pb^-1 for W and W',IDEAL for top, QCD and Z/DY)

-Flag #2: "option":
+"option":
 Set to 1 (default) for muon-pt distribution
 Set to 2 for charge-asymmetry distribution

-(a) loadInputFiles.C
+(b) loadInputFiles.C

 Comment: loads input files (W' and W, QCD, Z/DY, ttbar).
-Location of top-level directory with input files to be specified with string top_level_dir_flag1 (_flag2) at top of file.
+Location of top-level directory with input files to be specified in text file top_directory.txt (located in UserCode/CMGWPrimeGroup/config/).
+The parameters for all input MC files (description, cross-section, # of events produced etc), can be found in text file samples_cross_sections.txt (in the same directory).

-(b) loadCrossSections.C

-Comment: must update # of produced events if using a different MC production.
-This is the place to modify the cross-section if need to study systematic effects.

 (c) loadCutsAndThresholds.C (.h)